jorguzman100/04_Code_Quiz/README.md

 ## The Output

-With the described process we were able to create a efficient and responsive application that generates passwords according to user's criteria.
+With the described process we were able to create a efficient and responsive quiz application that display questions, provide feedback, show images, provide highscores, all in a friendly manner within the Disney movies context.

 __The application__
 ![](./assets/screen_shots/screen_shot1.png)